 Limestone Forests of Tsingy de Bemaraha, Madagascar

 The African island of Madagascar is more than a place to gaze at the unique ring-tailed lemur.
 There is another unusual site that you must include on your itinerary — the limestone “needle forests” of Tsingy.
 You’ll find that Mother Nature has worked her magic, and the effects of erosion have formed a geological oddity.
 The weird shapes of these rifts have created their own ecosystem, and the undisturbed forests, lakes and mangrove swamps of Northern Madagascar are the habitat for rare and endangered lemurs and birds.
 This epic journey will take you off-the-beaten-path, and more than likely, you’ll have the place to yourself.
+Discover some of the best things to see and do when visiting Madagascar.

 Read more: whc.unesco.org/en/list/494/